Supplier Invoice Insurance

 - Given that the supplier saves on its funding, customers can often negotiate price reductions

-- Sine it is the bank (and the insurance company) that take the risk with increased credit time, this has a positive effect on the relationship between subcontractor and customer
+- Since it is the bank (and the insurance company) that have the risk with increased credit time, this may have a positive effect on the relationship supplier/customer